lwgover/Dataprac_Decision_tree/README.md

 Through data from American responses to the World Values Survey, I construct a decision tree for a given dependent variable.

 This program constructs a Decision Tree / Regression Tree from a spreadsheet and code book.
 The included Spreadsheet and Codebook come from the Dataprac: data from the World Values Survey limited to Americans and only certain political science questions to construct a regression tree.
 This tree is formed through a modified version of Iterative Dichotomiser 3 (ID3).
-Due to the program’s variable structure, it constructs a Regression tree for Ordinal and Ratio type questions, and a Decision tree for Nominal type questions.
+Due to the variety of data types asked for in questions, the program constructs a Regression tree for Ordinal and Ratio type questions, and a Decision tree for Nominal type questions.

 Algorithm: Modified ID3